beckitrue/devpod-neovim/README.md

 - starship - shell prompt
 - tmux - terminal multiplexer

-These binaries are specified as `postStartCommands` in the `devcontainer.json` file.
+These binaries are installed by the `install.sh` script:

-- install `fd-find` and `bat` and them to `~/.local/bin`

-### Manual Installations after Logging In

-I manually run `stow` because I don't have an install script.
-That's something to do in the future.
+- fd-find
+- bat
+- lazygit

-I used `stow` to manage the dotfiles after logging into the devpod.
+The `install.sh` script uses `stow` to create the symlinks to the `.config` directory

-1. From the `~/dotfiles` directory, run `stow --target ~/.config .`

 ## Usage

+1. Login to the devpd `ssh devpod-neovim.devpod`
 1. Run `nvim` to start neovim and use it as you would on your local machine
+1. From the main menu select `Lazy` or type `L`
+1. `Update` to update the plugins
 1. Logout by typing `exit`
 1. Stop the devpod after logging out by running `devpod stop devpod-neovim`